 Risk tolerance

-While the main reason for growing your portfolio is to increase your wealth, you need to consider how much risk you are willing to take.
+While the main reason for growing your portfolio is to increase your wealth, you must consider how much risk you are willing to take.
 If you struggle with the market’s volatility, your strategy should focus more on the safety or income categories.
-If you are more resilient to a fluctuating market and can accept some losses, you might favor the growth category.
+You might favor the growth category if you are more resilient to a fluctuating market and can accept some losses.
 This category has the potential for higher gains.
 Nevertheless, it would help if you were honest with yourself and the level of risk you are willing to take as you set up your investment plan.

 Asset Allocation

 As discussed in the previous sections, part of your investment plan is to determine your risk tolerance and investment objectives.
-After you establish these components, you can determine how you will allocate the assets in your portfolio and how they will match your goals and risk tolerance.
+After establishing these components, you can choose how you will allocate the assets in your portfolio and how they will match your goals and risk tolerance.
 For example, if you are interested in pursuing a growth-oriented category, you could allocate 60 percent in stocks, 15 percent in cash equivalents, and 25 percent in bonds.

 Make sure your asset allocation reinforces your objectives and risk tolerance.
-If your focus is on safety, your objectives need to include safe, fixed-income assets such as money market securities, high-quality corporate securities (with high debt ratings), and government bonds.
+If you focus on safety, your goals must include safe, fixed-income assets such as money market securities, high-quality corporate securities (with high debt ratings), and government bonds.

-If your strategy focuses on an income category, you should focus on fixed-income strategies.
+If your strategy focuses on an income category, you should concentrate on fixed-income strategies.
 Your investments might include bonds with lower ratings that provide higher yields and dividend-paying stocks.

 If your focus is on the growth category, your portfolio should focus on the common stock, mutual funds, or exchange-traded funds (ETF).
-With this category, you need to vigilant in managing your portfolio by regularly reviewing your objectives and adjusting them according to your risk tolerance and objectives.
+With this category, you must be vigilant in managing your portfolio by regularly reviewing your objectives and adjusting them according to your risk tolerance and goals.